-EXAMPLE: Household consists of Ms. B and her two nephews who are blood-related siblings.
+EXAMPLE: Household consists of Ms. Jones and her two nephews who are blood-related siblings.
 Both children are included.
-Mrs. B can choose to be either included or excluded.
-If she is included, her income is counted.
+Ms. Jones can choose to be either included or excluded.
+If she is included, her income and assets are counted.

-EXAMPLE: Household consists of Mr. and Mrs. D and their three children.
+EXAMPLE: Household consists of a married couple and their three children.
 One of the three children receives SSI.
 All are included in the AG.
-The SSI payment is not counted as income.
+The SSI payment is not counted as income for WV WORKS.

-EXAMPLE: Household consists of Mr. and Mrs. E, Mr. E's two children from a previous marriage and Mrs. E's child from a previous marriage.
+EXAMPLE: Household consists of Mr. and Mrs. Edwards, Mr. Edwards' two children from a previous marriage and Mrs. Edwards' child from a previous marriage.
 All are included in the same AG.

-EXAMPLE: Household consists of Mr. and Mrs. F, their two children and Mrs. F's niece.
-Mr. and Mrs. F want benefits for Mrs. F's niece so all are included in the AG.
+EXAMPLE: Household consists of Mr. and Mrs. Fry, their two children and Mrs. Fry's niece.
+Mr. and Mrs. Fry have applied for benefits for their family and their niece, so all are included in the AG.